libsdl-org/sdlwiki/SDL2/SDL_Window.md

 ###### (This is the legacy documentation for stable SDL2, the current stable version; [SDL3](https://wiki.libsdl.org/SDL3/) is the current development version.)
 # SDL_Window

-The type used to identify a window
+The opaque type used to identify a window.

 ## Header File